In this Groundfloor review, we will take a deep dive into this real estate investing platform and help you decide if this company is right for you.

 Accredited and non-accredit investors can invest in loans through Groundfloor for as little as $10.

-But if you are an accredited investor, Groundfloor offers special features through its Anchor Investor Program:
+If you are an accredited investor, Groundfloor offers special features through its Anchor Investor Program:

 - No caps on investing in Anchor Investor-only loans